Stakeylock/sih_protoV2/README.md

    flutter run
    ```
    - This launches the app on a connected device or emulator (Android/iOS).
-   - The app will connect to the backend at `http://localhost:3000` (update `lib/config.dart` for custom URLs in production).
+   - The app will connect to the backend at `http://localhost:8787` .

 ### Testing the App
 - Use an Android emulator or physical device.